bsdlcook/freebsd/README.md

 ### Autonomous installation

 Since [this commit](https://gitlab.com/nihilism/freebsd/commit/f597ebceeccc6867cd7e6b8cef02afe768f41792) you can install the entire setup autonomously without needing to attend each dialog.
 To enable this behaviour pass ``-auto`` to the bootstrap script.
-If you also need to include display drivers you can provide either ``-nvidia`` or ``-virtualbox``, the according packages alongside startup services will be configured for you.
+If you also need to include display drivers you can provide either ``-nvidia`` or ``-virtualbox``, the according packages as well as startup services will be configured for you.

 *As simple as that*.
 You should be done now, given my mediocre scripting has worked for you.
 I'd suggest rebooting the system once the setup script has completed.